ThomaSpyrou/Linear_problem/README.md

 # Linear_problem
-Project for a course (linear programming).
+Project for a university course (linear programming).